-The LM20123 is designed to work well in multi-rail power supply architectures.
+The LM20343 is designed to work well in multi-rail power supply architectures.
 The output voltage of the device can be configured to track a higher voltage rail using the SS/TRK pin.
-If the output of the LM20123 is pre-biased at startup it will not sink current to pull the output low until the internal soft-start ramp exceeds the voltage at the feedback pin.
+If the output of the LM20343 is pre-biased at startup it will not sink current to pull the output low until the internal soft-start ramp exceeds the voltage at the feedback pin.

-The LM20123 is offered in a 16-pin HTSSOP package with an exposed pad that can be soldered to the PCB, eliminating the need for bulky heatsinks.
+The LM20343 is offered in an exposed pad 20-pin HTSSOP package that can be soldered to the PCB, eliminating the need for bulky heatsinks.

-Typical Application Circuit
+Simplified Application Circuit